 - A. ATP Masters 1000 and ATP 500 Tournaments.
-A complementary laundry service of a high standard must be made available to the players, coaches and ATP/tournament personnel throughout the length of the event, while still competing or working at the event. - B. ATP 250 Tournaments.
-A complementary laundry service must be made available to the players throughout the length of the event, while still competing or working at the event
+A complimentary laundry service of a high standard must be made available to the players, coaches and ATP/tournament personnel starting two (2) days prior to the start of qualifying throughout the length of the event, while still competing or working at the event. - B.ATP 250 Tournaments.
+A complimentary wash and fold laundry service of a good quality must be made available to the players starting two (2) days prior to the start of qualifying throughout the length of the event, while still competing.